Closing the Gap between Single-User and Multi-User VoiceFilter-Lite

 The evaluation results are shown in Table~\ref{tab:experiment1}.
 From this table, we make three key observations.
-First, compared to ``No VoiceFilter", adding VoiceFilter-Lite model (either single-user or multi-user) to the feature frontend of the text-independent speaker verification system significantly reduces the equal error rate for speaker verification, confirming our previous results ~\cite{rikhye2021personalized, rikhye2021multiuser}.
+First, compared to ``No VoiceFilter", adding VoiceFilter-Lite model (rel. $-70.8\%$ for single-user and $-71.4\%$ for the best multi-user model for speech noise at SNR $0$ dB) to the feature frontend of the text-independent speaker verification system significantly reduces the equal error rate for speaker verification, confirming our previous results ~\cite{rikhye2021personalized, rikhye2021multiuser}.
 Since VoiceFilter-Lite is disabled when there is no overlapping speech, we observe no difference in the EER for the non-speech noise cases for all models.

-Second, amongst the multi-user VoiceFilter-Lite models, we see that neither the Averaging Model nor the Concat Model perform as well as the attention-based multi-user VoiceFilter-Lite models.
-This result suggests that attention, which finds the most relevant target speaker, is required for good performance.
+Second, amongst the multi-user VoiceFilter-Lite models, we see that neither the Averaging Model (relative $10.1\%$ increase in EER for two enrolled users) nor the Concat Model (rel. $12.1\%$ increase in EER) perform as well as the attention-based multi-user VoiceFilter-Lite models.
+This result suggests that the \emph{AttentionNet}, which finds the most relevant target speaker, is required for good performance.
+Importantly, the \emph{AttentionNet} is also able to find the target speaker from evaluation data, which it has not seen during training.
 Furthermore, since the multi-user VoiceFilter-Lite models with \emph{AttentionNet} have single user EERs that closely match the single-user VoiceFilter-Lite model, we can confidently say that the attention mechanism is indeed able to generalize to unseen examples and is able to correctly identify the target speaker.